OfficeDev/office-js-docs-pr/docs/concepts/correlated-objects-pattern.md

 - The outer loop from the preceding example has been split into two.
 (The second loop has an inner loop, which is expected because the code is iterating over a set of jobs (or placeholders) and within that set it is iterating over the matching ranges.)
 - There is a `context.sync` after each major loop, but no `context.sync` inside any loop.
-- The second major loop interates through an array that is created in the first loop.
+- The second major loop iterates through an array that is created in the first loop.

 But the array created in the first loop does *not* contain only an Office object as the first loop did in the section [Reading values from the document with the split loop pattern](#reading-values-from-the-document-with-the-split-loop-pattern).
-This is because some of the information that is needed to process the Word Range objects is not in the Range objects themselves, instead it comes from the `jobMapping` array.
+This is because some of the information needed to process the Word Range objects is not in the Range objects themselves but instead comes from the `jobMapping` array.

 So, the objects in the array created in the first loop are custom objects that have two properties.
 The first is an array of Word Ranges that match a specific job title (that is, a placeholder string) and the second is a string that provides the name of the person assigned to the job.
 This makes the final loop easy to write and easy to read because all of the information needed to process a given range is contained in the same custom object that contains the range.
 The name that should replace _**correlatedObject**.rangesMatchingJob.items[j]_ is the other property of the same object: _**correlatedObject**.personAssignedToJob_.

 We call this variation of the split loop pattern the **correlated objects** pattern.
 The general idea is that the first loop creates an array of custom objects.
 Each object has a property whose value is one of the items in an Office collection object (or an array of such items).
-The custom object has other properties, each of which provides information needed to process the Office object(s) in the final loop.
+The custom object has other properties, each of which provides information needed to process the Office objects in the final loop.
 See the section [Other examples of these patterns](#other-examples-of-these-patterns) for a link to an example where the custom correlating object has more than two properties.

 One further caveat: sometimes it takes more than one loop just to create the array of custom correlating objects.
 This can happen if you need to read a property of each member of one Office collection object just to gather information that will be used to process another collection object.
 (For example, your code needs to read the titles of all the columns in an Excel table because your add-in is going to apply a number format to the cells of some columns based on that column's title.)
 But you can always keep the `context.sync`s between the loops, rather than in a loop.
 See the section [Other examples of these patterns](#other-examples-of-these-patterns) for an example.

 ## Other examples of these patterns

-- For a very simple example for Excel that uses `Array.forEach` loops, see the checked answer to this Stack Overflow question: [Is it possible to queue more than one context.load before context.sync?](https://stackoverflow.com/questions/44459604/is-it-possible-to-queue-more-than-one-context-load-before-context-sync).
+- For a very simple example for Excel that uses `Array.forEach` loops, see the accepted answer to this Stack Overflow question: [Is it possible to queue more than one context.load before context.sync?](https://stackoverflow.com/questions/44459604/is-it-possible-to-queue-more-than-one-context-load-before-context-sync)
-- For a simple example for Word that uses `Array.forEach` loops and doesn't use `async`/`await` syntax, see the checked answer to this Stack Overflow question: [Iterating over all paragraphs with content controls with Office JavaScript API](https://stackoverflow.com/questions/58422113/iterating-over-all-paragraphs-with-content-controls-with-office-javascript-api).
+- For a simple example for Word that uses `Array.forEach` loops and doesn't use `async`/`await` syntax, see the accepted answer to this Stack Overflow question: [Iterating over all paragraphs with content controls with Office JavaScript API](https://stackoverflow.com/questions/58422113/iterating-over-all-paragraphs-with-content-controls-with-office-javascript-api).
 - For an example for Word that is written in TypeScript, see the sample [Word Add-in Angular2 Style Checker](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker), especially the file [word.document.service.ts](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker/blob/master/app/services/word-document/word.document.service.ts).
-It has a mixture of `for` loops and `Array.forEach` loops.
+It has a mixture of `for` and `Array.forEach` loops.
 - For an advanced Word sample, import [this gist](https://gist.github.com/9c5a803e52480ec7f00bb3224292e0ab) into the [Script Lab tool](../overview/explore-with-script-lab.md).
-For context in using the gist, see the checked answer to the Stack Overflow question [Document not in sync after replace text](https://stackoverflow.com/questions/48227941/document-not-in-sync-after-replace-text).
+For context in using the gist, see the accepted answer to the Stack Overflow question [Document not in sync after replace text](https://stackoverflow.com/questions/48227941/document-not-in-sync-after-replace-text).
 This sample creates a custom correlating object type that has three properties.
 It uses a total of three loops to construct the array of correlated objects, and two more loops to do the final processing.
-There are a mixture of `for` loops and `Array.forEach` loops.
+There are a mixture of `for` and `Array.forEach` loops.
-- Although not strictly an example of the split loop or correlated objects patterns, for an advanced Excel sample in which a set of cell values are coverted to other currencies with just a single `context.sync`, open the [Script Lab tool](../overview/explore-with-script-lab.md) and navigate to the **Currency Converter** sample.
+- Although not strictly an example of the split loop or correlated objects patterns, this advanced Excel sample shows how to convert a set of cell values to other currencies with just a single `context.sync`.
+To try it, open the [Script Lab tool](../overview/explore-with-script-lab.md) and navigate to the **Currency Converter** sample.

-## When should you not use the patterns in this article?
+## When should you *not* use the patterns in this article?

-Excel cannot read more than 5 MB in data in a given call of `context.sync`.
-If this limit is exceeded an error is thrown.
+Excel cannot read more than 5 MB of data in a given call of `context.sync`.
+If this limit is exceeded, an error is thrown.
 (For more information, see [Excel data transfer limits](../develop/common-coding-issues.md#excel-data-transfer-limits).)
 It is very rare that this limit is approached, but if there's a chance that this will happen with your add-in, then your code should *not* load all the data in a single loop and follow the loop with a `context.sync`.
 But you still should avoid having a `context.sync` in every iteration of a loop over a collection object.
 Instead, define subsets of the items in the collection and loop over each subset in turn, with a `context.sync` between the loops.
 You could structure this with an outer loop that iterates over the subsets and contains the `context.sync` in each of these outer iterations.